 Recently, two people were travelling in a mini-van near Webster Springs WV when a limb fell on their vehicle, causing serious injuries.
 One of was taken to Ruby Memorial Hospital and the other taken to CAMC.

-Legal Responsibility in WV After a Falling Tree or Branch Causes Damage or Injuries
+Legal Responsibility in West Virginia After a Falling Tree or Branch Causes Damage and Injuries

 So, if a tree falls on a car, whether it is a falling limb or an entire tree tipping over, who should be held responsible?
 In some cases, your own insurance would pay for the damage, and in other cases it may be the responsibility of the property owner.

-If the tree was on property owned by the government, whether it is city, state or another government entity, then there are special requirements for filing suit against the government.
+If the tree was on property owned by the government, whether it is the city, state, or another government entity, then there are special requirements for filing suit against the government.

 This typically involves first filing a claim with the government within specific time limits following the incident.
-In WV, you have two years to file suit.
+In West Virginia, you have two years to file suit.

 When a person suffers injury or property loss caused by a tree or tree limb, an experienced personal injury lawyer can help explain your legal options and advise you on what to do next.